JoshCheek/ruby_slippers_for_the_cobblers_children/Readme.md

 interact with it and develop an intuition for how Ruby works, what it does, how thier code manipulates this.

+Would be nice to have a local version, too, so they can run their local code against it rather than MRI, rather than having to remember to stop and go to the website and translate their code into something it can comprehend.

 Prioritized TODO
 ----------------